SuryaPrakashJ123/Discriptive-Analytics/README.md

 ---

-*For details, see the full report and code in this repository.*
+*For full details, see the report and statistical output in this repository.*